Chapter 1 : PROLOGUE- Watery Goodbyes

 Disclaimer: I am not JK Rowling.
 I do not own some of these characters nor do I own the world they live in, that's all the work of the incredible JK Rowling.
 The only one I do claim is Samantha.
 I apologize.
 Chapter Image by me- I do not own the picture of Emma Stone, though the edit is mine.

 “Sam!”
-I groaned and rolled over onto my back, pulling my pillow over my face.
+I groaned, rolling over onto my back, pulling my pillow over my face.
 I mentally crossed my fingers, hoping that the voice was merely a part of my dream.
 I tried willing it away from me.

 “I don’t know who this Sam person that you speak of is,” I said.
 Though, because of the pillow and the fact that I was rarely ever coherent in the morning, I didn’t know if whoever had been speaking had actually heard me.